pawanmsr/pawanmsr.github.io/_posts/2023-09-14-drawing-adventure.markdown

 Sciences and Mathematics would come handy at various design phases.
 Structural analysis (shear, strain, stress, torsion, and more) would be needed to be performed to ascertain the limits and reiterate design phase if the expectations fall short of the targeted specification.

 On the whole, every class of engineer would be needed to successfully accomplish the above task and so such a bureau would be a heaven for engineers.

+## Further

+The aim was to simply give a glimpse of the fields.
+Checkout *The Engineering ~Playlist~ Booklist* in [Books and Articles](/post/books-articles)

+I write more often than I speak - it is easier for everyone that way.
+I learnt this during my Trinity GESEs and more so when I bought a pair of discs for an english (or was it celtic) motion pictures a month before my First Language exams, and couldn't understand any of it (no, it wasn't anything like Attenborough).
+So I transcribed it, piecewise (by rolling back and replaying) on a paper roll (similar to a dot-matrix paper), and then re-watched it.